The Coronavirus Job Retention Scheme came to an end on 30 September 2021 but HMRC's compliance activity is continuing.

 HMRC compliance activity

-For those anxious about having made genuine mistakes under pressure, it might be reassuring to know that HMRC are concentrating their compliance activity on those who they think have been abusing the system and making fraudulent claims.
+For those anxious about having made genuine mistakes under pressure, it might be reassuring to know that throughout their compliance phase HMRC have been concentrating their activity on those who they believe may have been abusing the system and making fraudulent claims.
 HMRC appreciate that this was a challenging period for all concerned and say they that they will not be actively looking for cases where the employer has simply made an innocent error.
-That does not, however, remove the obligation to report a mistake once identified.
+That does not, however, remove the obligation to report a mistake once one has been identified.

 The specific legislation to recover any overpaid CJRS claims can be found in schedule 16 of Finance Act 2020.